San Diego Spousal Support Lawyer

 In the San Diego family courts, spousal support and alimony are synonymous.
 There are two different types of spousal support, temporary spousal support and permanent spousal support.
-In any divorce or legal separation action, temporary spousal support may be paid by the higher earning spouse to the lower earning spouse during the time that the divorce is pending and there has not yet been a final judgment.
+In any San Diego divorce or legal separation action, temporary spousal support may be paid by the higher earning spouse to the lower earning spouse during the time that the divorce is pending and there has not yet been a final judgment.
 Permanent spousal support is support paid after the final judgment in the case.
 There are different standards and Family Code sections that apply to temporary versus permanent spousal support.
+If you are involved in a divorce and need to figure out alimony, contact our San Diego spousal support lawyers today about your case!
+(619) 284-4113

 Temporary spousal support is governed by Family Code section 3600 and requires that the court’s analysis consider the financial needs of each party as well the higher earning spouse’s ability to pay.
 The goal of temporary spousal support is to set a spousal support amount that is financially necessary to the lower earning spouse while attempting to maintain the status quo.